A Men's Retreat · Berlin 2026

 Power has been so distorted that it has almost become a dirty word.
 How can we come into power in a way that supports life — in ourselves and in others?
 Can we remain soft as we take that step?

-Cleaning Up Power is a weekend retreat — an invitation to begin asking these questions in the fellowship of other men.
+What emerges this way are not theories to be applied afterward, but grounded, embodied insights that change how we meet our actual lives.
+This is a weekend retreat — an invitation to enter that inquiry in the fellowship of other men.
 There will be the option for some deeper individual work in front of the group.
-Throughout the weekend, you will be accompanied by facilitators who bring diverse gifts and a commitment to living what they share.
+Throughout the weekend you'll be accompanied by facilitators who bring diverse gifts and who are walking these questions alongside you, not ahead of you.

 Register Now